-Nick Beat studied the map in the sunlight, a beautiful hand drawn waterfall with a walkway along the cliff.
-A vibrant Brasilian village lined the river at the top.
+Nick Beat studied the map in the sunlight, a beautifully hand-drawn waterfall with a walkway along the cliff detailed in the center that had a vibrant Brasilian village lining the river at the top.

-Her long black hair blew in the breeze.
+Her hair blew in the breeze.
 “Why would my father hide a studio here?”

 “You continue to justify your price.”
 Maria said.
 “Your agent was right.”